 - Building project using Jenkins.

 Go to following official website for Jenkins

-Once you click download button it will prompt following window
+Once you click download button it will prompt the following window

-Click LTS Release which is a stable one.
-You will be getting installer file from the download.
-Double click on the installer and follow the steps to install.
-You will be seeing the following steps to install it successfully.
+Click the LTS release which is stable you will get the installer file from the download.
+Double click on the installer and follow the steps to install you will see the following steps to install it successfully.

 After successful installation following folder should create in your windows S.